reklis/utilityscripts/README.md

 # fmresolve
 wrapper script for svn resolve command to use apple FileMerge

+# genpasswd
+generate a password, takes $1 param for length

 # git-ci
 commits all changes using the $1 parameter as the commit message